PelionIoT/pelion-bridge-container-iothub/README.md

 Now that you have your:

-    - IoTHub Name
+    - IoTHub "iothubown" primary key connection string

-    - IoTHub Owner SAS Token generated for a suitable length of time

     - Pelion API Key/Token generated